-January 19 LULU’S FATE Lulu's Fate performs a mix of music from the Appalachian, southern string band, and country blues traditions, as well as early swing, gospel, original tunes and covers ranging from Hank Williams to Tom Waits.
+January 19 ~ SOLD OUT!
+LULU’S FATE Lulu's Fate performs a mix of music from the Appalachian, southern string band, and country blues traditions, as well as early swing, gospel, original tunes and covers ranging from Hank Williams to Tom Waits.
 Comprised of Tom Espinola on mandolin & guitar, Kristen Jones on cello, and singer Kara Bolling, the trio blends virtuosic instrumentals with lush 3-part vocal harmonies to create new interpretations of traditional tunes.
 Lulu's Fate is based in the Washington DC metro area.
-Tickets are $15 online, $20 at the door.

 February 16 KEN & BRAD KOLODNER QUARTET

-This dynamic father-son team pushes the boundaries of the American Old-Time tradition.
-Rachel Eddy's multi-instrumental talents and soulful singing bring an incredibly powerful energy to the group.
-Lucas Chohany rounds out the quartet and is considered to be one of the most versatile folk musicians in the mid-Atlantic region.
+This dynamic quartet pushes the boundaries of the American Old-Time tradition.
+Ken Kolodner on hammer dulcimer and fiddle, Brad Kolodner on clawhammer banjo, Rachel Eddy’s multi-instrumental talents and soulful singing bring an incredibly powerful energy to the group, and Ralph Gordon on the bass and cello.
+This remarkably talented group of musicians will rock you to your soles.
+This performance is sponsored by a matching grant from the Maryland State Arts Council Maryland Touring Grant.
 Tickets are $15 online, $20 at the door.

 March 16 NICOLE ZURAITIS GROUP